 additional documents for valuation purposes.

-The Lands Department will then process your application to obtain approval from the Higher Authority, which will take approximately 2 months.
+The Lands Department will then process your application to obtain approval from the Higher Authority, which will take approximately 2 to 3 months.

 Step 3: Sign Memorandum of Transfer